dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 In this way:
 * you can <i>**map**</i> keywords to pages: you can enhance your targeted keywords by figuring out which keywords you should asign to which pages
-* remember to have one keyword per page
 * you can <i>**keep track**</i> of keywords that need pages (or pages that need keyword if there was no keyword asignment)
 * you can detect and avoid keyword <i>**duplicates**</i> (search engine algorithms "prefer" unique and relevant information across your pages)
 * you can reverse engineer the <i>**creation of the content**</i> of a new page to your website by first filling out the keyword distribution file.
 In this way, you would first decide on